-The Meditation Space, located in the Second Floor of Hamlet House, was designed to provide a supportive and spiritually nourishing environment for students from all backgrounds and cultures to pray, reflect, and relax.
+The Meditation Space, located in the second floor of the University Center, was designed to provide a supportive and spiritually nourishing environment for students from all backgrounds and cultures to pray, reflect, and relax.
 Having a quiet space dedicated to individual self-knowledge and renewal will enhance the campus experience for many students.

 Any current students, regardless of faith or belief, may use the Meditation Space to seek quiet time for meditation and reflection.
 The space is intended for individual use only – and not for any organized group activity or meetings.
 The Meditation Space will be available for students to

 access from 8:00 a.m. to 6 p.m., Monday through Friday.
 It will be closed on weekends, university holidays, and academic term breaks.
 Students who enter the facility must adhere to the guidelines.

 - Before using the space for the first time, a signed User Agreement Form must be completed and submitted at the UC Information Desk.

 - Must swipe University ID card each time for entry at the UC Information Desk.
 Your card will remain at the Information Desk while you are using the space.

 - All shoes must be removed and placed on the shoe rack upon entering the facility.